universal-ctags/ctags/docs/optlib.rst

 and runs a guest parser when all the fields of the guest request are filled.

+If you use `Multi-line pattern match`_ to define a host parser, you must specify all the fields of `guest request`.

-If you don't use `Multi-line pattern match`_ to define a host parser, ctags can fill fields of `guest request` incrementally; more than one guest specs are used to fill the fields.
+On the other hand if you don't use `Multi-line pattern match`_ to define a host parser, ctags can fill fields of `guest request` incrementally; more than one guest specs are used to fill the fields.
 In other words, you can make some of the fields of a guest spec empty.
-On the other hand, you must specify all the fields of a guest spec for `Multi-line pattern match`_.

 The *<PARSER>* field of ``_guest`` regex flag ......................................................................